-According to equation~(\ref{eq:p-transition}) transition probabilities $P_\mu(m\mid n)$ from sphere $S(\top,n)$ to $S(\top,m)$ depend on the mutation rate parameter $\mu$ for each distance $n$ from top sequence $\top$, and we call the collection of pairs $(n,\mu)$ the mutation rate {\em control function} $\mu(n)$.
-The expressions for the transition probabilities $P_\mu(m\mid n)$ between spheres around optimal element $\top\in\cH_\alpha^l$ can be used to optimise this function.
-This optimisation, however, can be done with respect to different criteria leading to different optimal functions.
-For example, after one replication, the conditional expected distance to the optimum $\bE\{m\mid n\}=\sum_{m=0}^lmP_\mu(m\mid n)$ is minimised if the mutation rate $\mu$ depends on $n$ according to the following {\em step function}:
+For example, mutation rates minimising the expected distance at $\lambda=1$ generation should depend on $n$ according to the following step function:

 This function is shown on Figure~\ref{fig:mutation-rate-functions} for Hamming space $\cH_4^{10}$.
-The sudden change of the optimal mutation rate from $\mu=0$ to $\mu=1$ at $n=l(1-1/\alpha)$ corresponds to the sudden change of the effect of the mutation radius on the probability of adaptation shown on Figure~\ref{fig:fisher-r}.
+The sudden change of the optimal mutation rate from $\mu=0$ at $n<l(1-1/\alpha)$ to $\mu=1$ at $n>l(1-1/\alpha)$ corresponds to the sudden change of the effect of the mutation radius on the probability of adaptation shown on Figure~\ref{fig:fisher-r}.